 Other highlights of the programme include:

-Delegates are invited to submit an abstract for a poster presentation accompanied by a one-minute oral presentation.
+All poster presentations will be accompanied by a one-minute oral presentation.
 Prizes will be awarded for the best student and early career researcher posters.

 Posters must be printed in portrait orientation, no larger than A0 (841mm wide x 1189mm high).
 If your poster has more than one author, please underline the name of the presenting author e.g. Tanimoto, M., Smith, R.J. & Willis, K.